Photograph by Dilip Vishwanat

 Was that your mentality in ’67, when Red [Schoendienst] moved you from the outfield to third?

 If you look at a baseball team, they only have one third baseman.
 It was a risky move, but if you made it, there was security once you got there.
 I love a challenge, so I says, “Bring it on.”
 There weren’t many people who agreed with me, though, that I had a chance to do it, switching positions at the big-league level from outfield to infield.
 It’s done a lot more nowadays.

 Like with Skip Schumaker.

 Right.
 There’d be some career moves, but not very normally in the big leagues.
 It was always in the minor leagues—like with Musial, he was a pitcher and they made him a hitter.
 Babe Ruth was a little different story.
 He did it at the big-league level.
 But everything he did was off the scale!

 In 1970, you contracted nephritis.
 What was your reaction when the doctor told you?

 I wasn’t really worried about me.
 I was worried about my wife and the five kids—what the hell were they gonna do if I didn’t make it? … I tried to come back, but I slid into second base one day, and the doctor said, “That’s it.
 You’re finished.” … And then Bing Devine gave me the opportunity to come back a year or two later, but I looked at the team and said, “I don’t think so.
 I’d screw your whole team up.”

 Why did you turn down a gig as AAA manager and a big-league coaching job at the time?

 I just didn’t think it was right after all my wife had been through when I was sick.
-I come back and now I’m gonna be gone twice as long? … Then [Devine] came to me a couple months later and said, “Some people have asked if you’d be interested
+I come back and now I’m gonna be gone twice as long? … Then [Devine] came to me a couple months later and said, “Some people have asked if you’d be interested in broadcasting.”

 When you first moved to the radio booth in 1972, you were “raw, raw, raw,” as sportscaster Jay Randolph once put it.
 What did you learn during that first year?